neocdtv/java2uml/README.md

 What
 =====
 CLI tool to generate UML from Java Code.
+Input is java source code.
+Output format is graphviz dot.

 !WORK IN PROGRESS!